 Barilla Dumpling has made a comeback from its D-grade food safety days.
 With a fancy A-grade rating and TWO Dominion Road restaurants, the much-loved Chinese food joint will satisfy your dumpling craving.
 Our advice?
 Come for the dumplings, stick around for the sautéed eggplant and deep-fried green beans.

 Britomart, Mt.
 Eden, Sylvia Park and Auckland City

-Presenting quality burgers at McDonald's prices is Better Burger.
-The menu might be simple (hamburger, cheeseburger, double cheeseburger or a vege-friendly mushroom burger), but the food is simply divine!
+Better Burger's menu might be simple (hamburger, cheeseburger, double cheeseburger or a vege-friendly mushroom burger), but the food is simply divine.
 Grab a burger for around the $5 mark or opt for the $11.50 cheeseburger combo—what a steal!

 Satya South Indian Restaurant

 With four locations Auckland-wide, Satya South Indian Restaurant is a tasty option for dinner and drinks (BYO is available) when you don't want to spend yo dollar billz.
 You can enjoy a night out here for around $20.
 We thoroughly suggest you splash out and order an entrée of dahi puri (an Indian street food snack).

 “There’s no such thing as a cheap meal in Ponsonby,” we hear you cry.
 Wrong.
 Freeman & Grey serve $4 pizza across lunchtime and dinnertime every day.
 Better yet, they have a $10 express lunch menu offering the likes of torilla, sammies and fettuccine pasta.